-Thinking.
-Relation between language and thought.
+Course contents During the course, there are going to be discussed the following topics: The concepts of learning and knowledge.
+The cognitive analysis of learning and knowledge acquisition as compared to behaviourism.
+Critical analysis of behaviourism.
+Learning as information processing.
+Perception and recognition of information.
+Memory: retention and recall of information.
+Working memory, short-term memory, long-term memory.
+Comprehension and memory.
+Representation of information in memory.
+Language as a means of communication and learning.
+Learning of oral and written language.
+Relation between oral and written language and thought.
 Problem solving.
 Learning disabilities.
 The specific learning disability of Dyslexia.
 Conclusions, implications and applications of the cognitive analysis of learning to education.
 Keywords: Learning, Cognitive approaches to Learning, Cognitive processes Suggested reading Porpodas, K. (2011).
 Learning and Knowledge in Education.
 Patras (self-edition).
 Kostaridou-Eukleidi, A. (2011).
 Metacognitive Processes and Self-regulation .
 Athens: Pedio.
 Banyard, P. & Hayes, N. (1995).
 Thought and Problem-Solving .
 Athens: Greek Letters.
 Eysenck, M. (2010).
 Basic principles of Cognitive Psychology .
 Athens: Dardanos.
 Hayes, N. (1997).
 Introduction to cognitive operations .
 Athens: Greek Letters.
 Holloway, C., Eisenstadt, M., Wason, P. (1985).
 Learning and Education .
 Athens: Koutsoumbos.
 Koutsoukos, A. P. & Smirnaiou, Z. G. (2008).
 Cognitive Psychology and Didactics .
 Athens: Herodotos.
 Bablekou, Z. (2011).
 Cognitive Psychology.
 Models of Memory.
 Athens: Gutenberg.
 Payne, D., Douglas, J.H., Yoder, C., & Gruneberg, M. (2010).
-Applied Cognitive Psychology.
+Applied Cognitive Psychology .
 Athens: Pedio.
-Teaching and Lectures using slides (MS PowerPoint). learning methods Interactive communication and discussions in the classroom based on small videos on the course topics.
+Teaching and learning methods Lectures using slides (MS PowerPoint).

+Interactive communication and discussions in the classroom based on small videos on the course topics.
 The students are provided with a small leaflet containing all the relevant information concerning the module, as the course content and its aims, as well as bibliographic references on the subject.
 They are also guided in literature search and in retrieving relevant information from the Internet.
 Students are provided with one basic textbook based on their choice via 'Eudoxos'.
 Assessment and grading methods Final written exam.
-Sruame methods The written exams comprise theoretical questions based on the course content.
+6 6 1 The written exams comprise theoretical questions based on the course content.
 Language of instruction Greek Course URL https://eclass.upatras.gr/courses/PDE1455/